hoangthanhnguyen/d13nt4p4ttt/wordpress/wp-content/plugins/loginizer/readme.txt

 == Changelog ==

+= 1.6.6 =
+* [Improvement] For new installs, the loginizer_logs table will now use the server default MySQL Engine.
+* [Improvement] For the login attempts blocked by Loginizer, some other Activity Logs plugin still reported such blocked attempt as a failed login attempt.
+* [Bug Fix] In rare cases when the username received in failed login attempt was blank, Loginizer failed to save such requests in the failed login logs table.
+This is fixed now.

+= 1.6.5 =
+* [Bug Fix] After Interim Login due to session timeout, the popup for login was not closed.
+This is fixed now.
+* [Bug Fix] reCAPTCHA was not working on registration page with BuddyPress plugin.
+This is fixed now.

 = 1.6.4 =
+This version includes a security fix and we recommend all users to upgrade to 1.6.4 or higher immediately.

+* [Security Fix] : A properly crafted username used to login could lead to SQL injection.
+This has been fixed by using the prepare function in PHP which prepares the SQL query for safe execution.

+* [Security Fix] : If the IP HTTP header was modified to have a null byte it could lead to stored XSS.
+This has been fixed by properly sanitizing the IP HTTP header before using the same.

+= 1.6.3 =
 * [Fix] Fixed a PHP Notice that was caused by a change released yesterday.

 = 1.6.2 =